 Much more remarkable and difficult to understand are those cases in which the addition of specific chemical reagents to the water in which aquatic larvæ are developing produces such definite and extensive modifications of structure as to give rise to veritable monstrosities.
-The "Lithium larvæ" of sea-urchins and frogs have long been known and more recently Stockard has described 2 the "Magnesium larva" of the fish Fundulus heteroclitus (Fig. 75).
-He found that, when the eggs of this fish are subjected to the influence of magnesium chloride dissolved in sea water, a large percentage of the larvæ acquire a "cyclopean" character, with a single median eye in place of the ordinary pair.
+The "Lithium larvæ" of sea-urchins and frogs have long been known and more recently Stockard has described1 the "Magnesium larva" of the fish Fundulus heteroclitus (Fig. 75).
+He found that, when the developing embryos of this fish are subjected to the influence of magnesium salts dissolved in sea water, a large percentage of them acquire a "cyclopean" character, with a single median eye in place of the ordinary pair.
+Such embryos may hatch and swim about in a perfectly normal manner, but it is not known whether they can be reared to the adult condition.
+These observations seem to indicate that the cyclopean monsters which sometimes occur in man and other mammals may also be somatogenic variations due to some unknown environmental influence.